thecore21m-btc/.github/profile/README.md

 ## 🚀 MISSION

-Our mission is to raise Bitcoin awareness through education, entertainment, and engaging content.
-We aim to empower individuals by fostering self-taught skills, enabling them to harness Bitcoin's power for personal empowerment and financial independence.
+Our mission is to create Bitcoin awareness throgh Bitcoin education, content creation and community building.

 ## 👁️ VISION